devtron-labs/devtron/docs/user-guide/resource-browser.md

 # Resource Browser

-`Resource Browser` lists all of the resources running in cluster in your current project.
-You can use it to view, inspect, manage, and delete resources in your clusters.
+`Resource Browser` lists all of the resources running in your cluster.
+You can use it to view, inspect, manage, and delete resources in your cluster.
 You can also create resources from the `Resource Browser`.

 Resource Browser are helpful for troubleshooting issues.
 It supports multi-cluster.